 United States v.
 City of Meridian; County of Lauderdale; Judge Frank Coleman, in his official capacity; Judge Veldore Young, in her official capacity; State of Mississippi; Mississippi Department of Human Services; and Mississippi Division of Youth Services, Mississippi (S.D.
 Miss)

 In October 2012, the United States filed a lawsuit against the City of Meridian, Mississippi; Lauderdale County, Mississippi; Judges of the Lauderdale County Youth Court; and the State of Mississippi alleging that these defendants systematically violate the due process rights of juveniles.
 The United States filed the complaint following an eight-month investigation finding that the City, County, Youth Court, and State help to operate a school-to-prison pipeline in which the rights of children in Meridian are repeatedly and routinely violated.
 The lawsuit includes claims that defendants systematically incarcerate children in Meridian for allegedly committing minor offenses, including school disciplinary infractions, and punish children disproportionately without due process of law, in violation of the Fourth, Fifth and Fourteenth Amendments of the U.S. Constitution.
-On June 19, 2015, the United States reached agreement with the City of Meridian and the State of Mississippi and filed proposed settlement agreements with the United States District Court.
+On September 18, 2015, the United States District Court entered Orders approving settlement agreements between the United States and the City of Meridian and the State of Mississippi.
 The agreements include reforms regarding policies, practices and training regarding arrests for school-based offenses and youth probation practices.
 The department’s allegations that defendants Lauderdale County and the Lauderdale County Youth Court Judges failed to provide basic due process protections for children have not been resolved, and remain in litigation.
+The Department welcomes feedback from the community.
+If you have comments or concerns, please feel free to contact us via email at Community.Meridian@crt.usdoj.gov or by phone at 855-544-5131.

 In 1997, the United States and the Commonwealth of Puerto Rico entered into a Consent Order to remedy the unconstitutional conditions the United States identified in several juvenile facilities throughout Puerto Rico.
 The agreement seeks to: protect children from harm and unsafe conditions, including violence and sexual abuse at the hands of facility staff; ensure that children receive education while confined; and ensure that they are provided adequate medical and mental health care.
 The Department of Justice is actively litigating this case and continues to push for reform.